-AREA TASKS Understand your NIST 800-53 requirements and consider engaging with a Microsoft Advisory Partner.
-Work with your Microsoft Partner to perform a gap analysis of your NIST 800-53 compliance for the organization and to develop a roadmap that charts your journey to compliance.
+TASKS Work with your Microsoft Partner to perform a gap analysis of your NIST 800-53 compliance for the organization and to develop a roadmap that charts your journey to compliance.
 Use guidance in Microsoft Compliance Manager to define and document policies and procedures for both access control and information sharing which addresses purpose, scope, roles, responsibilities, coordination among organizational entities, and compliance.
-Learn and understand the Microsoft 365 built-in defense-in- depth strategy.
 Assess and manage your compliance risks by using Compliance Manager to conduct an NIST 800-53 assessment of your organization.
 Align Microsoft 365 security controls for managing and mitigating risks to the assessment's outcomes.
 Utilize Microsoft Secure Score to track the organization's usage of Microsoft 365 security capabilities over time within both Office 365 and on Windows 10 desktops.
 Learn about Microsoft's technologies and strategies used to provide Office 365 data encryption, as well as strategies for protection against denial-of-service attacks in the Microsoft Cloud.
-Protect user and administrator access to Office 365.
 Establish strong credential management to protect user account credentials.
 Learn about recommended identity and device access policies for Office 365 services.
-Utilize the Office 365 administrative roles to implement role-based access to administration capabilities and to enable separation of administration duties.
-Note: many administrator roles in Office 365 have a corresponding role in Exchange Online, SharePoint Online, and Skype for Business Online.
+Utilize the Microsoft 365 administrative roles to implement role-based access to administration capabilities and to enable separation of administration duties.
+Note: many administrator roles in Microsoft 365 have a corresponding role in Exchange Online, SharePoint Online, and Skype for Business Online.
 Segment permissions to ensure that a single administrator does not have greater access than necessary.
-Ensure all access to the system is audited according to your organization's audit and accountability policies.
-Enable audit logging and mailbox auditing (for all Exchange mailboxes) to monitor Office 365 for potentially malicious activity and to enable forensic analysis of data breaches.
+Enable audit logging and mailbox auditing (for all Exchange mailboxes) to monitor Office 365 for potentially malicious